fullcalendar/fullcalendar-docs/_docs-v5/intro/initialize-es6.md

 Then, you'll need to set up your build system.
 Setting up a system like Webpack can be a little complicated.
 Please read some tutorials on the internet or browse the [Webpack Example Repo](https://github.com/fullcalendar/webpack-example).

+Your build system will need to know how to process CSS files.
+This is because fullcalendar core and many of the plugins import their own stylesheets.
+For Webpack, you can use [css-loader](https://webpack.js.org/loaders/css-loader/).

 In your entrypoint file you will want to write something like this:

 ```js